 Foreign studies show that up to 20 or 30% (volume) of hydrogen can be added to the existing system of transportation and distribution of natural gas, which leads to a decrease in carbon dioxide emissions into the atmosphere by 7 … 11%.

-- In fig. 1 shows how an increase in the volume fraction of hydrogen in natural gas leads to a decrease in carbon dioxide emissions.
+- The fig. 1 shows how an increase in the volume fraction of hydrogen in natural gas leads to a decrease in carbon dioxide emissions.

 The higher heat of combustion of hydrogen exceeds its lower heat of combustion by 18%.
 Accordingly, the use of the heat generated during the condensation of water vapor of flue gases will lead to a greater increase in the thermal power of the power plant than during the condensation of water vapor generated during the combustion of natural gas.